With the pandemic hitting the world, we've now turned to online platforms.

 - Touch demonstrates readiness.
 When ripe, you will feel the delicacy of the tissue inside, like pears or avocado.

-- A few types of mangoes have a fruity fragrance around the stem when ready.
+- When ready, a few types of mangoes have a fruity fragrance around the stem.

 Ripening of mangoes